Psych season 1: Critical reception

+Accolades

-AccoladesPsychs first season received a total of five award nominations, winning one of them.
+Psychs first season received a total of five award nominations, winning one of them.
 Three of the nominations were for acting on the show.
 For his performance in portraying Burton "Gus" Guster in the episode "Spellingg Bee", Dulé Hill was nominated to win the award for "Best Actor–Comedy" at the 13th Annual NAMIC Vision Awards.
 The awards are organized by the National Association for Multi-ethnicity in Communications (NAMIC), and are given for "outstanding achievements in original, multi-ethnic cable programming".
 Other nominees for the award were Carlos Mencia, Romany Malco, and Damon Wayans.
 Hill lost the award to Mencia.
 The International Press Academy recognized James Roday's portrayal of Shawn Spencer by nominating him as the best actor in a comedy or musical series at the 11th Satellite Awards.
 Other nominees for the award were Steve Carell, James Spader, Ted Danson, Stephen Colbert, and Jason Lee.
 Spader received the award for his work.
 Calum Worthy, who appeared as a guest star in the episode "Shawn vs. The Red Phantom" and in the second season episode "If You're So Smart, Then Why Are You Dead", was nominated for Best Performance in a TV Series - Recurring Young Actor at the 29th Young Artist Awards.
 Presented by the Young Artist Association, the awards honor the best performances by young performers in television.
 Ten other actors were also nominated, with the award going to Connor Price for his work on The Dead Zone.

 In addition to the award nominations for acting, the season also received two nominations for other purposes.
 The pilot episode received a nomination for Best Comedy Pilot Casting at the 2007 Artios Awards.
 The Artios Awards are annually presented by the Casting Society of America and recognize the "originality, creativity and the contribution of casting to the overall quality of a project".
 The awards honor members of the Casting Society, and have been awarded yearly since 1985.
 Casting for theatrical, film, and television performances are all eligible.
 Liz Marx was listed as the nominee for the casting; she did not receive the award.
 The season's only win came at the IIG Awards.
 The awards are presented yearly by the Independent Investigations Group and recognize "movies, television shows, and people in the entertainment field for promoting scientific knowledge and values".
 The awards were first presented in 2007, honoring the best and worst representations of science in the media.
 The show was honored with an Iggie Award at the inaugural ceremony, which was accepted by staff writer Daniel Hsia.